Introducing guest blogger Sally from Little Hiccups

-Pinnacles National Park is about a two and a half-hour drive south of San Francisco but feels a world away from the Bay Area.
-This National Park is a great place to visit if you love hiking or rock climbing.
+Pinnacles National Park is about a two-and-a-half-hour drive south of San Francisco but feels a world away from the Bay Area.
+One of the best National Parks on the west coast, it is a great place to visit if you love hiking or rock climbing.

 Hiking trails throughout the park are quite varied, but the most popular hikes take visitors not just along rock-lined trails, but also through caves.
 Trails lead through Bear Gulch and Balconies Cave, both of which are talus caves and home to colonies of bats.
 When these bats are hibernating, the caves may be closed to hikers, so it’s always best to check with the National Parks Service in advance.

 When the caves are open, they are a glorious respite from the heat outside.
 Make sure to bring a flashlight (the one built into your phone should do) to make hiking through the caves easier and to ensure that you don’t miss any of the sights to be seen within the caves.